democracyworks/kraken-lein-template/README.md

 ### Options

-Any options should be separated by `--` so that they are not interpreted as options to the `lein new` command:
+Any options should be separated by `--` so that they are not interpreted as options to the `lein new` command; this means you'll have a lone `--` in the middle of your command which may look weird, but it will be correct:

 ```
 > lein new kraken-works <name> -- [OPTIONS]